 - Simultaneously, calcium imaging allowed measurement of the induced neural activity.
 More custom optoelectronic components helped avoid optical crosstalk of the fluorescent calcium markers with the photostimulating laser.

-Whole-brain Drosophila connectome data acquired via serial electron microscopy
+Whole-brain Drosophila image data via serial electron microscopy: July 2018

-- Zheng, Bock, and colleagues collected serial electron microscopy data on the entire adult Drosophila connectome, providing the data necessary to reconstruct a complete structural map of the fly’s brain at the resolution of individual synapses, dendritic spines, and axonal processes.
+- Zheng, Bock, and colleagues collected serial section electron microscopy data on the entire adult Drosophila brain, providing the data necessary to reconstruct a complete structural map of the fly’s brain at the resolution of individual synapses, dendritic spines, and axonal processes.

 - The data are in the form of 7050 transmission electron microscopy images (187500 x 87500 pixels and 16 GB per image), each representing a 40nm-thin slice of the fly’s brain.
 In total the dataset requires 106 TB of storage.

-- Although much of the the data still must be processed to reconstruct a 3-dimensional map of the Drosophila brain, the authors did create 3-dimensional reconstructions of selected areas in the olfactory pathway of the fly.
-In doing so, they discovered a new cell type as well as several other previously unrealized insights about the organization of Drosophila’s olfactory biology.
+- Although much of the data still needed to be processed to reconstruct a 3-dimensional map of the Drosophila brain, the authors did create 3-dimensional reconstructions of selected areas in the olfactory pathway of the fly.
+In doing so, they discovered a new cell type as well as several other previously unrealized insights about the organization of Drosophila‘s olfactory biology.

 - EEG recordings were taken from two individuals (termed senders) while they played a Tetris-like game.
 Next, the recordings were converted into transcranial magnetic stimulation signals that acted to provide a third individual (called a receiver) with the necessary information to make decisions in the game without seeing the screen.
 The occipital cortex was stimulated.
 Fifteen people (five groups of three) took part in the study.